 Hot yoga can refer to any type of yoga that is performed in a heated room.
 One of the most popular types is called Bikram yoga.
 Studios are usually heated up to 95 – 100 degrees Fahrenheit (hence the ‘hot’ part) with classes typically following a Vinyasa flow, which involves linking a series of poses to breathing.

 As you can imagine, performing yoga in such a hot and humid environment means things can get pretty sweaty and intense.
-The good news is it’s supposed to promote a number of everyday and long term health benefits.
+This is why many people have made the transition to hot yoga.
+The good news is it’s supposed to promote a number of every day and long term health benefits.

 1. Improves flexibility